basest-selves/tekora2632/logs/notes.md

 Sharding Replica Set Container Orchestration Automation Big Data If you can dream it, you can do it.
 Success is how high you bounce when you hit bottom.
 Edge Computing A/B Testing CI/CD Logging
 Simplicity is the ultimate sophistication.
-Containerization Data Pipeline Database JWT Firewalls Logging Zero Downtime Deployment DevOps Firewalls JavaScript Load Balancing Lambda Functions
+Containerization Data Pipeline Database JWT Firewalls Logging Zero Downtime Deployment DevOps Firewalls JavaScript Load Balancing Lambda Functions Predictive Analytics Blockchain If you can dream it, you can do it.
+Quantum Computing Great things never come from comfort zones.
+Docker UX Optimization Happiness is not something ready made.
+It comes from your own actions.